Landscape playground ideas and inspiration

 Imagine a playground that feels more like a journey through a natural landscape than a collection of play equipment.
 This is the art of landscape architecture, where landscape architects strive to blend play spaces perfectly with nature to create an environment where imagination runs free by using materials and landscape design that compliment the existing surroundings.

-The driving force behind this approach is sustainability, which takes into account the materials used and the preservation of the local ecosystem and community character.
+The driving force behind this approach is to be more eco-friendly, which takes into account the materials used and the preservation of the local ecosystem and community character.

 The Role of Natural Elements in Playground Landscape Design